 - Wednesday 18 October 2023

 - Wednesday 13 December 2023

 - Wednesday 17 January 2024

 The academy is currently run in-person, on Wednesdays only and appplicants are required to be available to attend all sessions.

 If this makes attending the academy difficult for you, please contact us.
 If there is enough demand and interest, we will explore options to run the academy differently in future years.

 How to book your place

-We are not selecting participants based on a specific level of societal engagement experience – we ask this question within the expression of interest to understand what experience people will bring to the course.
+- We do not select participants based on a specific level of societal engagement experience – we ask this question within the expression of interest to understand what experience people will bring to the course.
 We are hoping for a diverse range of participants with various levels of experience and backgrounds in engagement.

-We hope to run the Engagement Academy annually and will formulate a waiting list to support unsuccessful applicants to get a place on future programmes.
+- We run the Engagement Academy annually and will formulate a waiting list to support unsuccessful applicants to get a place on future programmes.